-|Miss K Smith||Head of History|
+|Mrs K Dixon||Head of History|

-|Mrs S Creasey||Teacher of History|
+|Mrs S Creasey||Teacher of History / Coordinator of Global Perspectives|

-|Mrs R Coning||Teacher of History|
+|Mrs R Coning||Teacher of History / Head of School|

 |Miss L Vipond||Teacher of History|

 |Mr P Latham||Teacher of History / Principal|

 |Mr A Jordan||Teacher of History / Deputy Principal|

 In year 7, 8 and 9 the students follow the National Curriculum for History.
 They learn about significant individuals and events from the history of Britain from the Middle Ages to the twentieth century.
 They also learn about key aspects of European and world history.
 They show their understanding by making connections between events and changes in different periods and areas studied, and by comparing structures of societies and economic, cultural and political developments.
 They evaluate and use sources of information, using their historical knowledge to analyse the past and explain how it can be represented and interpreted in different ways.

 In History, students acquire and apply knowledge, skills and understanding in five main areas:

 Building upon the knowledge and skills they developed in key stage 3, our GCSE students study the following units: